LACMIP/emu/docs/_documentation/typecollection.md

    ⚠️ | **Open drawers slowly and cautiously.** Be aware that these cabinets do not have drawer stoppers.
 In other words, if you pull too far, the drawer may fall out.
 As a precaution, always pull out the drawer immediately below the one you wish to access about halfway.
    ⚠️ | **Always ask for help when moving drawers around.** They may be much heavier than they appear.
    ⚠️ | **If type specimens are damaged or disassociated from their labels, alert the collections staff immediately.** Never move specimens or labels between boxes, or reorganize the boxes within their drawers unless directed to do so.
    🔑 | All type specimens must be returned to their appropriate drawers and cabinets at the end of your shift.
 Similarly, the type room is a communal workspace (shared with Malacology) and should be kept tidy.
+Make sure to log out from the main computer at the end of your shifts.
    🔑 | Please do not invite visitors into the type collection without permission from the Collections Manager or Curator.
    🚫 | Water is allowed in the type room, but should be kept away from specimens and equiment at all times.
 Please store/consume food and other beverages elsewhere.
    ❓ | Always ask questions when you're not sure what to do!